dvarkin-ru/eprom_programmer/README.md

 # Usage

-1. Connect device to PC over any UART converter.
+1. Connect device to PC over any UART converter @ 9600 baud.

 2. In your serial communication program (minicom as example) press inserted chip code (w/o Enter):